Dynatrace Inc. (DT) Shares Down Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DT starting from Greifeneder Bernd, who sale 4,972 shares at the price of $43.49 back on Feb 16.
-After this action, Greifeneder Bernd now owns 932,617 shares of Dynatrace Inc., valued at $216,252 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DT starting from Pace Stephen J., who sale 15,812 shares at the price of $42.27 back on Mar 01.
+After this action, Pace Stephen J. now owns 120,923 shares of Dynatrace Inc., valued at $668,378 using the latest closing price.

-Pace Stephen J., the Chief Revenue Officer of Dynatrace Inc., sale 4,317 shares at $43.49 during a trade that took place back on Feb 16, which means that Pace Stephen J. is holding 120,923 shares at $187,763 based on the most recent closing price.
+Greifeneder Bernd, the SVP, Chief Technology Officer of Dynatrace Inc., sale 4,972 shares at $43.49 during a trade that took place back on Feb 16, which means that Greifeneder Bernd is holding 932,617 shares at $216,252 based on the most recent closing price.

 Stock Fundamentals for DT